 Allies and Enemies

-The organization is suspected of forming a truce with former rival the Sinaloa Cartel.
-However a new report indicates the two cartels may again be competing.
+The Tijuana Cartel is suspected of forming a truce with former rival the Sinaloa Cartel.
+However, new reports indicate the two cartels may again be competing.

 Although the Tijuana Cartel has fallen sharply from the height of its power in the 1990s to early 2000s, the organization continues to exist and is thought to be powerful enough to charge “piso” or tax for shipping drugs through areas it controls.
-The capture of Sinaloa head El Chapo and a possible international expansion may allow the Tijuana Cartel to consolidate its control in its home turf, especially in alliance with more powerful groups like the CJNG.
+The capture of Sinaloa Cartel head El Chapo may allow the Tijuana Cartel to consolidate its control in its home turf, especially in alliance with more powerful groups like the CJNG.